Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in Chemistry is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Chemistry welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report, Erratum, Code and Field Grand Challenge.
+The specialty sections of Frontiers in Chemistry welcome submission of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Erratum, General Commentary, Policy Brief, Protocols, Specialty Grand Challenge, Technology Report, Book Review, Data Report, Code, Systematic Review and Field Grand Challenge.

 When submitting a manuscript to Frontiers in Chemistry, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.